Vézère Valley

 The sites include the finding places of skeletons of early modern people such as the Cro-Magnon man and of their utensils.
 Most characteristic are the caves, such as those of Lascaux, which were painted during the Upper Paleolithic.
 They consist mostly of realistic images of hunting scenes of large animals, including aurochs.

 Community Perspective: The 15 locations are notoriously hard to visit because of their access policies and/or popularity such that they require pre-booking.
-Read Els’s review for an overview of the peculiarities and then check the official websites for updates.
-The ones that are really worth planning ahead for (as you can see original paintings) are Rouffignac and Font de Gaume.
+All accessible ones now offer booking online.
+The ones that are worth planning for (as you can see original paintings) are Rouffignac and Font de Gaume.
 Cap Blanc has good reliefs.

 Map of Vézère Valley